Leo-Boulanger/PRD-MRI-Segmentation/README.md

   <br>Recommended value: 2 if 3~4 clusters, up to 5 if 20+ clusters

   -t THRESHOLD, --threshold THRESHOLD
-  <br>When the difference between the newly computed clusters and the previous ones are below this THRESHOLD, the segmentation will be supposed optimal and the processus will end.
+  <br>When the difference between the newly computed clusters and the previous ones are below this THRESHOLD, the segmentation will be supposed optimal and the process will end.
   <br>Recommended value: half the number of clusters (ex: 4 clusters => threshold set to 2)

   -s SPATIAL_RATE, --spatial-rate SPATIAL_RATE